Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-The maximum brightness was 268.375 cd / m2, a rather modest indicator, as for an ultraportable laptop for working in different conditions.
-For those who are looking for a brighter matrix, there are configurations with a maximum brightness of 400 cd / m2 with coverage of 70% 100% RGB, and will soon arrive with a matrix of 500 cd / m2 and coverage of 100% RGB.
-The brightness of the black field is 0.373 cd / m2, and the contrast is 720: 1.
+The maximum brightness was 268.375 cd/m2, a rather modest figure for an ultraportable laptop for working in different conditions.
+For those looking for a brighter sensor, there are configurations with a maximum brightness of 400 cd/m2 with 70% 100% RGB coverage, and a 500 cd/m2 sensor with 100% RGB coverage will soon arrive.
+The black field brightness is 0.373 cd/m2, and the contrast is 720:1.
 The screen is very well calibrated, there is a very slight bias towards cold shades.
-But the color gamut is noticeably less than sRGB.
-It can be seen that a fairly budgetary IPS matrix is used:
+But the color gamut is noticeably smaller than sRGB.
+It can be seen that a fairly low-cost IPS matrix is used:

 </ img>